Accenture/openathon-2019-angular/lab-05/README.md

 ## Login and Signup

-Now, we're going to introduce an important angular functionality: *router guards*.
-Before we need to finish the two last menu options  (login and profile).
+Now, we're going to introduce an important Angular functionality: *router guards*.
+Before that, we need to finish the two last menu options (login and profile).
 The first is an important and usually complex process which include the signup process.
 We will make it in order to better explain the *route guards* functionality as this is one of the main functionalities where the "route guards" are applied.

-To do it easier we won't implement the real login/signup process instead we are going to create a simple collection in our db.json where we will save our users locally.
+To do it easier we won't implement the real login/signup process instead we are going to create a simple collection in our *db.json* where we will save our users locally.

-> **_Side Note:_** The real process implies a backend and other concepts server-side related (tokens, federations, identities...), so we will leave this for other future Openathons.
+> **_Side Note:_** The real process implies a backend and other concepts server-side related (tokens, federations, identities...), so we will leave this for other Openathon V.

-We already have the login component and his route but not the signup component (and his route).
+We already have the login component and its route but not the signup component (nor its route).
 Since the signup is a one-time process related with the login process, we are going to create the signup component inside the login folder.
-Do you remember how do it?...
+Do you remember how to do it?...

-If you've done well two things happened:
+If you've done it properly, two things happened:
 * The creation of a new *signup* folder inside *login* folder (please check it yourself).
 * A new import inside *login.module.ts* which looks like: